-More than one million Bangladeshi garment workers have already lost their source of income and garment manufacturers had lost $1.5 billion in orders before the stimulus was even announced.
-Most workers in Bangladesh’s garment sector are unable to save any portion of their earnings.
+More than 1 million Bangladeshi garment workers have already lost their source of income.
+Garment manufacturers had lost $1.5 billion in orders before the stimulus was even announced.
+Most workers in Bangladesh’s garment sector are typically unable to save any portion of their earnings.
 With their sole source of income barred, the consequences will be dire.

 Unions safeguard labour rights

-Trade unions and worker organisations are uniquely positioned to effectively reach workers with timely guidance and help to negotiate mutually beneficial agreements with employers regarding safety.
-The IndustriALL Bangladesh Council, for instance, recommended the following urgent measures:
+Trade unions and worker organizations are uniquely positioned to effectively reach workers with timely guidance and help to negotiate mutually beneficial agreements with employers regarding safety.
+The IndustriALL Bangladesh Council, for instance, has recommended the following urgent measures:

-Now more than ever, the government of Bangladesh, factory owners and brands should work together with independent workers rights’ organisations and trade unions to get through the crisis and ensure protection.
+Now more than ever, the government of Bangladesh, factory owners and brands should work together with independent workers’ rights organizations and trade unions to get through the crisis and ensure workers some protection.

-Depending on estimates, between 61 and 80 per cent of the workforce in the garment sector in Bangladesh are women.
-The sector has been the most important source of formal – even though often precarious – employment, particularly for semi- and low-skilled women.
-At the same time, the lack of protection of women with long working hours and poor working conditions impacts women’s health (see Feminist Perspectives on the Future of Work in Bangladesh).
+Depending on estimates, between 61 per cent and 80 per cent of the workforce in the garment sector in Bangladesh are women.
+The sector has been the most important source of formal—even though often precarious—employment, particularly for semi- and low-skilled women.
+At the same time, the lack of protection for women with long working hours and poor working conditions has impacted women’s health (see Feminist Perspectives on the Future of Work in Bangladesh).

-Without any form of social protection, a wave of factory closures leaves only few options to women.
-They could become domestic helpers with lesser pay and increased vulnerabilities or be unemployed in a country with virtually no social security net.
-For women whose working place was an escape from abusive households, the threat of domestic abuse rises.
+Without any form of social protection, a wave of factory closures leaves women with only few options.
+They could become domestic helpers with less pay and increased vulnerabilities or be unemployed in a country with virtually no social security net.
+For women whose workplace was an escape from abusive households, the situation can only worsen as domestic abuse rises.

 The region is particularly exposed to the global recession

-Bangladesh exemplifies the struggles many export-orientated countries in the region are already facing or will face soon.
+Bangladesh exemplifies the struggles many export-orientated countries in the region are already experiencing or will experience soon.
 The short-term consequences will be severe.
 Asia’s economies will have to deal with broken supply chains and their restructuring.
-As multinational corporations put re-shoring, diversification and re-negotiations on their agenda, the workers in the region face an uncertain future.
-Trade unions and workers’ organisations must use this disruption to demand better working conditions along rebuilt supply chains.
+As multinational corporations put reshoring, diversification and renegotiations on their agenda, the workers in the region face an uncertain future.
+Trade unions and workers’ organizations must use this disruption to demand better working conditions along rebuilt supply chains.